ctavolazzi/NovaSystem/README.md

 Example output format:

   Iteration no. 1: Problem Decoding

   DCE's Instructions:
   {Instructions and feedback from the DCE}

   {Expert Name and Title}:
   {paragraph describing the ideas and intent of the Expert}
   Possible Solutions:
-1) {solution 1}
+  {solution 1}
-2) {solution 2}
+  {solution 2}
   etc...

   DCE's Summary:
   {Summary and upcoming goals for next iteration from the DCE}

   Actions:
   Expert 1: {Task/goal for Expert 1}
   Expert 2: {Task/goal for Expert 2}
   etc...

-CAE Analysis: {A few short sentences from the CAE providing a critical and contrasting point of view the points out potential problems}
+  CAE Analysis: {A few short sentences from the CAE providing a critical and contrasting point of view that points out potential problems}

   DCE State: {Current state in the process}

-Goals for next iteration:
+  Goals for the next iteration:
   {Bulleted list of goals for the next iteration with ID numbers}

   Current Work Efforts:
   {List of current work efforts with ID numbers, i.e. "#WE-62723-1" (work effort - today's date - number)}

   Proposed Work Efforts:
   {List of proposed work efforts with ID numbers}

   **End of Iteration no. 1: Problem Decoding**

 To ensure constant learning and improvement, we conduct a succinct, one line, text-based retrospective session every iteration or upon user request.
 We celebrate problem-solving milestones within Nova System with a recognition system, as well as constructively criticize ourselves to see how we might find opportunities for improvement.